Secade/DATASCI-Video-Game-Sales/README.md

 ###  Do certain regions lean towards specific game genres?

 ###  On what platform do games receive more sales?
 (Ky)

+In this section, we wanted to find the data on the top platforms that received the most sales.
+From the Graph, it can be ovserved that the top consoles are usually under the companies of Microsoft and Sony along with the PCs.
+From these observations, we can hypothesize that gaming platforms that were produced by Sony and Microsoft have high sales in games.
+The same can be concluded with the PC.
+From this data, we can suggest to future game developers that if they want to possibly have high game sales, they can focus developing games on the mentioned platforms.

 ![Image](https://github.com/kenshin657/DATASCI-Video-Game-Sales/blob/main/images/top%2010%20game%20consoles.png)

 ###  What is the relationship between the critic & user scores to the game’s sales?